Can Being Overweight Cause Back Pain?

 Can excess weight cause back pain?

 According to a huge study[2] in 2017, excessive weight and obesity are directly linked with lower back pain.
-In this study, researchers found obesity as the predisposing factor for future back problems.
+In this study, researchers found that obesity is a predisposing factor for future back problems.

-And to your surprise, the prediction, according to these studies, is that the prevalence of obesity will keep on increasing in the coming decades as well.
+And to your surprise, the prediction, according to these studies, is that the prevalence of obesity will continue to increase in the coming decades as well.

-Everyone has their own challenge in staying within the weight guidelines.
+Everyone has their challenge in staying within the weight guidelines.

 Have you ever tried to carry around a 20-pound bag all day long?
 It's really the same thing if someone is 20 pounds overweight.

-While many studies show a correlation between overweight and back pain, there are also many studies that link obesity to other factors.
+While many studies show a correlation between overweight and back pain, many studies link obesity to other factors.
 Obesity has a relationship to heredity, culture, and our modern society.
 Obesity may be secondary to our sedentary lifestyle and habits.
 These same habits lead to inactivity, deconditioning, and inflammation of the body's chemistry.
 These same factors can contribute to the development of back pain.

-Regardless of the strength of the scientific correlation between obesity and back pain, common sense holds true.
+Regardless of the strength of the scientific correlation between obesity and back pain, common sense holds.
 We know that obesity leads to a number of medical conditions and risks that can contribute to back pain.
-Weight has a significant effect on back pain and recovery from back pain.
+Weight has a significant impact on back pain and recovery from it.

 What is Obesity or Overweight?